Farmer-Led Research

 The Latest Research from PFI

-This research was funded by Walton Family Foundation, Albert Lea Seed House, General Mills, Welter Seed and Honey Co., Meridian Seeds, Sponheim Seed, SDSU Seed Foundation, and Zabel Seeds.
-In a Nutshell: 18 oat varieties were screened at …
+This research was funded by USDA-NIFA, Walton Family Foundation, Albert Lea Seed House, Welter Seed and Honey Co., Meridian Seeds, SDSU Seed Foundation and Zabel Seeds.
+In a Nutshell: 17 oat varieties were screened at four Iowa State …